ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 # Integration into NTP

 We assume that there is a bound PHI on the frequency error in the clock on the machine.
+Let delta be the time difference between the clock on the client and the clock on the server, and let sigma represent the error in the measured value of delta introduced by the measurement process.

 Given a measurement taken at a local time t, we know the true time is in (t-delta-sigma, t-delta+sigma).
 After d seconds have elapsed we know the true time is within (t-delta-sigma-d*PHI, t-delta+sigma+d*PHI).
 A simple and effective way